 The Scheme is exposed to daily redemptions of redeemable units.
-It therefore primarily holds investments that are traded in an active market and can be readily disposed.
+The investments of the Underlying Scheme are primarily traded in an active market and can be readily disposed.

-Investments in unlisted unit trusts expose the Scheme to the risk that the Responsible Entity or investment manager of those trusts may be unable to fulfill the redemption requests within the timeframe requested by the Scheme.
+Investments in unlisted unit trusts expose the Scheme to the risk that the Responsible Entity or Investment Manager of those trusts may be unable to fulfill the redemption requests within the timeframe requested by the Scheme.